rism-digital/muscat-guidelines/default/en/source_240.md

 - V (4), Coro, orch, org   _for a mass_
 - cl, orch _for a clarinet concerto_

-Please use the following standard instrumentation when applicable.
+Use the following standard instrumentation when applicable.

 String quartet
 - vl (2), vla, vlc